What is personal injury protection?

 Know which type of insurance pays first: PIP usually comes before your medical insurance when paying out a claim.
 If you're injured in an auto accident, in most states your PIP coverage will be in the primary position and any health insurance you have will be secondary.

-Add PIP if you don't have life insurance: Adding PIP could help your family cover unforeseen expenses if you're in a fatal auto accident, though it's still worth considering life insurance in order to provide a greater death benefit to your family.
+Add PIP if you don't have life insurance: Adding PIP could help your family cover unforeseen expenses if you're in a fatal auto accident, though it's still worth considering life insurance to provide a greater death benefit to your family.

 Consider your lost wages: If your job requires physical labor, can you afford to miss time if you're injured in an auto accident?
 If not, consider adding PIP or increasing your limits since it covers lost wages (up to a specific amount and length of time).